asminpaudel141/java-100program/README.md

 # 128.Write a Java program to implement polymorphism
 # 129.Write a Java program to implement polymorphism
 # 130.Write a Java program to implement polymorphism
+# 131.Write a Java program to implement polymorphism